-For almost a decade, St Mungo's has run a client trainee scheme to give people who had lived experience of homelessness the skills and experience they need to find a job within the homelessness sector or further afield.
-The scheme has gone from strength to strength and is now called the Apprenticeship Scheme, in recognition of the qualification that is attached to it.
+For over a decade, St Mungo's has run an Apprenticeship scheme to give people who had lived experience of homelessness the skills and experience they need to find a job within the homelessness sector or further afield.
+The scheme has gone from strength to strength supporting over 200 people in paid roles in client facing and central services with qualifications attached.

-This is the only scheme in the homelessness sector that is only open to those with lived experience of homelessness.
+This is the only scheme in the homelessness sector that is only open to those with lived experience of homelessness, substance use, mental health, criminal justice service and recovery services.

 We are looking for motivational, positive and inspiring role models who will inspire clients.
-St Mungo's Apprenticeship Scheme offers 15 months paid work, a comprehensive training programme and the opportunity to gain a Kitchen skills, Business Administration or Health & Social Care qualifications.
+St Mungo's Apprenticeship Scheme offers 15 months paid work, a comprehensive training programme and the opportunity to gain a qualification in a central service role (for example, business administration) or a client support role (for example adult care worker).
 There will be on the job learning and shadowing staff to observe how they support clients to achieve their goals.
 You will also be required to attend training sessions in order to complete your qualification.

 Our scheme aims to:

-- Provide employment opportunities for those with lived experience of homelessness, mental health, substance use, alcohol, criminal justice and or recovery services
+- Provide employment opportunities for those with lived experience of homelessness and / or have used services related to mental health, substance use, alcohol, criminal justice and or recovery services

 Who can apply for the scheme?